Papal infallibility: British

 A British Prime Minister, William Ewart Gladstone, publicly attacked Vatican I, stating that Roman Catholics had "forfeited their moral and mental freedom."
 He published a pamphlet called The Vatican Decrees in their Bearing on Civil Allegiance in which he described the Catholic Church as "an Asian monarchy: nothing but one giddy height of despotism, and one dead level of religious subservience."
 He further claimed that the Pope wanted to destroy the rule of law and replace it with arbitrary tyranny, and then hide these "crimes against liberty beneath a suffocating cloud of incense."
 Cardinal Newman famously responded with his Letter to the Duke of Norfolk.
 In the letter he argues that conscience, which is supreme, is not in conflict with papal infallibility – though he toasts, "I shall drink to the Pope if you please – still, to conscience first and to the Pope afterwards."
+Newman argued that since it is "never lawful to go against our conscience," and conscience bears upon making a specific decision on "something to be done or not done," while papal infallibility bears upon abstract doctrine and sometimes the condemnation of particular errors, the two do not directly collide.
 He stated later that, "The Vatican Council left the Pope just as it found him," satisfied that the definition was very moderate, and specific in regards to what specifically can be declared as infallible.